 3. If you find that your medication is not available in Sweden: Discuss with your doctor, well in advance of travel, the options for switching to a medication you can either bring with you or receive in Sweden.
 Any change in treatment may require an adjustment period and close monitoring by a medical professional, which you will want to undertake while still in the U.S.

-NOTE: The information on this page is subject to change.
-For official information, rely on information provided by your doctor(s) and the official Swedish websites linked above.
+Note: The information on this page is subject to change.
+For official information, rely on information provided by your doctor(s) and the official Swedish website.